-Nothing ruins a dressy blouse or a perfectly lovely baby shirt quite like a milk stain.
+Nothing ruins a dressy blouse or a gorgeous baby shirt quite like a milk stain.
 Crazy thing is, not all milk stains are created equal.

-I’ve seen some milk stains that look greasy.
-I’m not sure if that’s to do with a colostrum to milk ratio, or if some moms just put out buttermilk.
-Other times the milk stain looks dingy.
+I’ve seen some milk stains that look greasy, other times the stain looks dingy.
 But greasy or dingy, the stain will eventually yellow.
 Yuck.

 An Ounce of Prevention

-Before we get to the good stuff, let me sound like your mother for a minute and insist that if you’d pre-treat the milked spot you wouldn’t get a stain to begin with.
+Before we get to the good stuff, let me sound like your mother for a minute and insist that if you’d pre-treat the milky spot you won’t get a stain to begin with.
 Oh the joys of milk over-supply!

 Next, use a laundry pre-treat solution or even your regular detergent on the spot and let it sit for a bit before you wash it, but not more than an hour if you can help it.
 Then wash it as usual and try to remember not to put it in the dryer if you can still see the stain.
 It’ll get just that much harder to remove next time.